m-hoseyny/h2r-h2j-h2g/README.md

 ## [Hard to Generate](generate_passage/readme.md)

+Queries where generative models struggle to produce accurate or relevant responses (BERTScore below the 0.3 quantile threshold with the annotated passage in MSMarco[v1,v2])

-With this script we can find the hard to generate queries for a given run file.
+With this script we can find the hard to generate queries for a given query file.

 ```bash
 python h2g_generate_passage.py \